-ED 130 - Principles of Teaching and Learning
+ED 240 - Principles of Teaching and Learning

 This course outlines the historical, economic, and social foundations of American education.
 It identifies current issues in education and explores recent efforts in school reform.
-The course introduces students to learning theories, classroom management, lesson plan development, assessment, and different philosophies of K-12 education.
-It is required of all students in one of the Teacher Education Programs (formerly Introduction to American Education).
-Sophomore Early Field Experience (SEFE) is a required 30 hour clinical experience embedded in this course.
+The course introduces students to lesson plan development, learning theories, classroom management, assessment, and different philosophies of K-12 education.
+It is required of all students in one of the Teacher Education Programs.
+Sophomore Early Field Experience (SEFE) is a required 30-hour clinical experience embedded in this course.
+(Formerly ED 130

+Four credits.